will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

     'use strict';

     return SavedSearchWidget.extend({
-        viewType: 'list', // when clicket take user to the saved search with the list view displayed.
+        viewType: 'list', // when clicked take user to the saved search with the list view displayed.

         template: _.template('<span>Latest result is: <%-title%> <br> it was indexed on: <%-date%></span>'), // template for the document.